schnow265/ZoxidePredictor/README.md

 ## How does this work?

-1. Every 60 seconds a background thread activates which will run ``zoxide query --list --all --score`` and parses the result into a dictionary.
+1. Every 60 seconds a background thread activates which will run ``zoxide query --list --all --score`` and parses the result into an in-memory dictionary.
-2. Does nothing until you type ``cd`` just like you would with zoxide.
+2. Does nothing until you type ``cd `` (note the space at the end) just like you would with zoxide.
 3. This module then sorts prediction results using a [C# Reimplementation of the zoxide algorithm](./ZoxidePredictor/Lib/Matcher.cs) to the shell to show up as suggestions
     ![The Predictor in action](./assets/predictor_in_action.png)